 Digital Transformation redefines the concept of content.

 What does it mean when you apply Digital Transformation to the content management space?
-You may be shocked, but one of the most important affects of Digital Transformation is that destroys the very idea of content all together.
+You may be shocked, but one of the most important effects of Digital Transformation is that it destroys the very idea of content all together.

 Let me give you an example: the classic case of account onboarding.
 Past processes depended on the client using paper or electronic forms, some form of signature (ink or electronic), and then lots of manual processing to extract the data, open the account, and distribute the appropriate disclosures and notifications back to the client either through paper or via electronic means.
 (See Digital Transformation: The Process Problem.)